calugo/UPC-ATRIA/README.md

   `$cc -I/opt/local/include/ -o AtrialTissue UPCatrialtissues.c -L/opt/local/lib -lgsl -lgslcblas -lm -fno-stack-protector`

 This creates the excecutable file AtrialTissue.
-The excecution of that file first runs the single cell version of the code for two cells, one alternating and one healthy, which states are copied into the predetermined domains established in the code (function inicond2()).
+Executing that file first runs the single cell version of the code for two cells, one alternating and one healthy, which states are copied into the predetermined domains established in the code (function inicond2()).